StoneT2000/BC19/README.md

+# Battlecode 2019 Bot
+This is team "Codelympians" source code for our bot

+Below is some structuring stuff:

-# FILE STRUCTURE
+## FILE STRUCTURE
 math.js - Basic math functions for:
 - Squared Distance (Will use lookup tables)

 base.js - Functions to determine the best greedy move to a target position

-pathing -
+pathing - Folder with pathing algorithms stuff
-  -

 search.js - Functions for searching for data
 - Determine if position has fuel, karbonite, is passable